 What This Means for UK Communities and Businesses

 The benefits of doing this can be wide ranging.
 First and foremost, organisations can ensure they are focusing reduction efforts where their impacts are the greatest.
 There is also mounting evidence showing that they can identify resource and cost saving opportunities, spur innovation, improve their reputation, differentiate their brand, respond to customer requirements, comply with reporting legislation and motivate employees.

 The scale of the climate challenge is such that we all need to play our part as communities and businesses.
 The case of UK emissions reporting is a national example of why a full ‘footprint’ perspective is needed: to ensure real reductions are achieved, rather than burdens simply shifted elsewhere.

-If you like this post please consider sharing it on social media using the buttons at the top of this page, or signing up to our Newsletter.
+If you like this post please consider sharing it on social media using the buttons below, or signing up to our Newsletter.